Keep Reachin Up

-Keep Reachin Up is a studio album by soul recording collaboration Nicole Willis & The Soul Investigators, released on Timmion Records in 2005.
+Keep Reachin' Up is a studio album by soul recording collaboration Nicole Willis & The Soul Investigators, released on Lifesaver | Timmion Records in 2005.
 The music is composed and performed by Nicole Willis & The Soul Investigators and the record is produced by Didier Selin.
 Timmion Records is located in Helsinki, Finland.

-The title track was chosen as one of many songs on US President Barack Obama's re–election Spotify playlist in February 2012.
+The title track was chosen as one of many songs on US President Barack Obama's re-election Spotify playlist in February 2012.